 I love this book!
-As a researcher and a clinician with special interest in trauma, attachment and body-mind connections, I was excited to listen to the audible version of this book.
+As a researcher and a clinician with a special interest in trauma, attachment and body-mind connections, I was excited to listen to the audible version of this book.
 Attachment theory become part of pop psychology and seems to be everywhere in popular media.
 I often hear phrases: “he is so avoidant” or “she is just ambivalent”, but often there is no clarity about what these ‘labels’ really mean.
-Often even clinicians use these phrases without real knowledge what they mean and how the research developed regarding attachment theory.
+Often even clinicians use these phrases without real knowledge of what they mean and how the research developed regarding attachment theory.

 Bethany Saltman wrote a fantastic book that takes you through the history of the development and research of attachment theory via her personal journey.

 I share Bethany’s excitement and enthusiasm about Mary Ainsworth, Bowlby, Mary Main and others who brought amazing and essential research to us.
 I also share the enthusiasm about the Adult Attachment Interview that I am a qualified coder for and offer this unique service in my practice.

 If you are interested either as a practitioner or as someone who is interested in how we work and how does attachment influences our life through generations, I suggest reading this book.
 The only problem with the book is that I did not write it ?